WILLIAM ALFRED STREAT, JR., AIA (1920-1994)>

 In 1952 he became the second black architect licensed to practice in North Carolina (Gaston Alonzo Edwards was the first).
 Streat spent the summer of 1957 at Columbia University in City Planning and Architectural History.
 He travelled extensively, with visits to Mexico City in 1958 and Portugal, Gibraltar, Spain, Italy, Switzerland, Germany, France, England in 1967.

 Streat had a long career in academia.
 He was Professor and Chair of the Architectural Engineering Department at NCA&T University in Greensboro from 1949 until retirement.
-The department grew from twenty students to 200 under his leadership and included a tenfold increase in faculty and the addition of a master's program in architectural engineering.
+The department grew from 20 students to 200 under his leadership and included a tenfold increase in faculty and the addition of a master's program.

 In 1961, Streat was the second black architect to join the North Carolina Chapter of the AIA (after Blue Jenkins), utilizing Ed Loewenstein and NC State School of Design dean Henry Kamphoefner as references and having to undergo a special interview to gain membership.

 After retirement from teaching in 1985, he continued a limited architectural practice and became actively involved with his wife as a benefactor to the United Negro College Fund, Saint Paul's College, Hampton University, and NCA&T. Since his death, Louise Streat endowed scholarships in his name at NCA&T, Saint Paul's College, and Bennett College.
 He was lovingly called "Steel Bill" by this students.

 Gerard Gray left middle, Streat right middle, others are students.

 1957 - The Alexander House, Salem Street, Greensboro NC.
 No photo or address.
 Do you have one?